sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 The value you specify for `keepalive-warning-timeout` must be lower than the value you specify for `keepalive-critical-timeout`.

 You can use keepalives to identify unhealthy systems and network partitions, send notifications, and trigger auto-remediation, among other useful actions.
+In addition, the agent maps [`keepalive-critical-timeout` and `keepalive-warning-timeout`][4] values to certain event check attributes, so you can create time-based event filters to reduce alert fatigue for agent keepliave events.

 {{% notice note %}}
 **NOTE**: Automatic keepalive monitoring is not supported for [proxy entities](../entities/#proxy-entities) because they cannot run a Sensu agent.